PLaSSticity/Vindicator/README.txt

 * Contact *
 ***********

-Feel free to contact about with any issues or questions.
+Feel free to contact with any issues or questions.
 Jake Roemer: roemer.37@buckeyemail.osu.edu

 **************